Frequently Asked Questions

 • Advising established creative businesses on restructuring and strategic growth.

 • We want our clients to have the very best advice - always.
 If any aspect of your matter deserves attention from an outside specialist, we ask a trusted colleague to consult.
-For example, if your estate plan is affected by an existing divorce decree, we will ask our favorite divorce attorney to review our advice.
+For example, if your merger is affected by a divorce decree, we will ask our favorite divorce attorney to review our advice.

 Sometimes these collaborations are billed directly through our firm.
 Other times, the colleague feels more comfortable having you sign a second engagement agreement and pay them directly.
 In all cases, you will be notified of all potential participants and charges before we proceed.

 • We routinely update outdated or insufficient legal documents and strategies.
-Schedule a Initial Consultation or send an email to hello[at]implementlegal.com.
+Schedule an Initial Consultation to learn more!

 • Katherine is sometimes available for academic and professional conferences, university guest lectures, and podcast interviews.
 Tell us more at hello[at]implementlegal.com!